hashicorp/consul/website/source/docs/agent/options.html.markdown

   IP address.
 Consul uses both TCP and UDP and the same port for both.
 If you have any firewalls, be sure to allow both protocols.

+* <a name="_http_port"></a><a href="#_http_port">`-http-port`</a> - the HTTP API port to listen on.
+  This overrides the default port 8500.
+This option is very useful when deploying Consul to an environment which communicates the HTTP port through the environment e.g. PaaS like CloudFoundry, allowing you to set the port directly via a Procfile.

 * <a name="_client"></a><a href="#_client">`-client`</a> - The address to which
   Consul will bind client interfaces, including the HTTP, DNS, and RPC servers.
 By default, this is "127.0.0.1",